FrenkieWang/Simon_Game/ReadMe.md

     Let the corresponding color button flash.

 #### 8. Display movie in each Round - displayRound()
-	Make a temporary button that generates a new number to be inserted into the gameArray number and then trigger the displayRound function
+	Make a temporary button that generates a new number to be inserted into the gameArray number and then trigger the displayRound function.

-	Every time a new number is generated, the entire gameArray[] array, flashes the buttons correspondent to the number in sequence (from left to right).
+	Every time a new number is generated, flashes the buttons correspondent to the number in gameArray[] from left to right.
 	Sequential Flash function: buttonFlash(btnNumber) + setTimeOut(func,[time]) + Recursion

 #### 9. Speed up movies according as Round progress